nvnpanwar/nvnpanwar/readme.md

 </div>
 <hr/>

-<h4 align="center">I am a passionate software developer with expertise in full-stack development.
-I enjoy solving complex problems and building scalable applications.
+<h4 align="center">I am a passionate software developer with expertise in React Native, ReactJs, NextJS, NodeJs etc. I enjoy solving complex problems and building scalable applications.
 Always eager to learn new technologies and best practices, I thrive in collaborative environments where I can contribute to innovative solutions.</h4>

 <br>